vishnudas-bluefox/material_charts/README.md

 1. **Chart Not Rendering**

-   - Verify data is not empty
+   - Ensure the `data` list is not empty.
-   - Check container constraints
-   - Ensure valid size parameters
+   - Verify the `width` and `height` are correctly set.

-2. **Animation Issues**
+2. **Animation Not Working**

-   - Verify animation duration is reasonable
+   - Confirm animation duration is reasonable.
-   - Check state management implementation
-   - Confirm widget is properly disposed
+   - Ensure the widget is properly disposed to avoid animation leaks.

 3. **Style Not Applying**

-   - Verify style object properties
+   - Double-check style object properties.
-   - Check parent widget constraints
+   - Verify parent widget constraints allow the chart to render fully.

-   - Confirm theme inheritance
+---

 ## Contributing

 We welcome contributions!
 Here's how you can help:

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch
+2. Create your feature branch.
-3. Commit your changes
+3. Commit your changes.
-4. Push to the branch
+4. Push to the branch.
-5. Create a Pull Request
+5. Create a Pull Request.

-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please read our [Contributing Guide](CONTRIBUTING.md) for more details.

+---

 ## Future Charts (Coming Soon)

-- 📊 Bar Chart
 - 🥧 Pie Chart
 - 📈 Area Chart
 - 🎯 Radar Chart
 - 📊 Scatter Plot
 - 📈 Candlestick Chart

+---

 ## License